datguyducky/diceware-generator/README.md

+> [!WARNING]
+> This project is no longer maintained or hosted by me.
+It was created a long time ago when I was beginning to learn JavaScript.
+> I've decided to archive this repository as I have no plans to update it, and the code here likely does not follow current best practices.
+>
+> I'm leaving this repository public in case it might help someone in the future.
+However, please note that it is probably very outdated by the time you are reading this.

 # Diceware generator 🎲
 Using weak password or passphrase is still most common mistake users do when securing their accounts and because of that I decided to make this website to show people that creating and memorizing strong passwords/passphrases isn't really that hard.